70Shubham07/web_service_object_detection_and_image_captioning/README.md

 ---

 **Note**: This application requires pre-trained AI models that are not included in the repository due to size constraints.
-Please obtain appropriate model files and place them in the specified directories before running the application.